 - Store & Concession (with limited numbers allowed in at one time)

-We were not able to offer:
+We are not able to offer:

+Since the COVID-19 virus is still a concern, please ensure you follow the current guidelines and sanitize frequently to prevent the spread.
 We have posted signs throughout the campground to remind campers about physical distancing and rules of hygiene that have been issued by the Alberta Government.
 We urge all campers to adhere to these rules so that we do not jeopardize our ability to remain open.
 Do not enter areas where our employees work- such as the maintenance & housekeeping areas and please keep your distance from our staff when they are out in the campground.
 Please watch for signage indicating Office hours which may change somewhat this season.
 AHS Inspectors will most likely be inspecting our campground looking for violations.
 If we come across significant non-compliance of AHS recommendations we will take the appropriate actions.
 All campers will need to make wise decisions in this regard.
 We should be able to expect absolute compliance without having to remind people about what is proper behavior during this time.

 We want to keep everyone at Wilderness Village safe.
 Most importantly, we ask everyone to be patient and understanding because there are better days ahead.